and Worst Places in America

 and when it's lit at night it's absolutely beautiful.
 Just like the city.

-It's a tie between North Dakota and Oregon.
+It's a tie between my home state of Oregon and North Dakota.
 The North Dakota capitol

 in Bismarck, called the "Skyscraper on